hurlybird/Duck/README.md

 inline struct initialization.
 The main workaround for these issues is to add extra casts where needed and avoid any convenience macros that aren't C++ friendly.

+A sample CMakeLists.h file is included for building with Android Studio.

 A basic SConstruct file is included for building with scons.

+See *DKConfig.h* for build configuration options.

 ## Quick Start